maik-hasler/Netphi/README.md

 > Unlike in .NET Framework, there is no support in .NET Core or .NET 5+ for generating a COM Type Library (TLB) from a .NET assembly.
 The guidance is to either manually write an IDL file or a C/C++ header for the native declarations of the COM interfaces.
 If you decide to write an IDL file, you can compile it with the Visual C++ SDK's MIDL compiler to produce a TLB.

-... there is no support in .NET Core or .NET 5+ for generating a typelib.
+... there is no support in .NET Core or .NET 5+ for generating a typelib, which is needed to use .NET in Delphi.

 ## What about .NET Framework?
 While many projects have already migrated to .NET Core or .NET 5+, there are still some applications running on the .NET Framework.
 If you're one of them and looking to use .NET in Delphi, you're in luck.
 Simply follow [this tutorial](https://www.youtube.com/watch?v=ZutlhThQJ5s&ab_channel=AliY%C4%B1ld%C4%B1r%C4%B1m) on YouTube.